fatyogi/epever-upower-tracer/README.md

 Grafana Dashboard
 --------------------
 ![Img](grafana/screenshot.png)
-The **grafana** folder contains everything needed to setup a dashboard to monitor realtime and historical solar charging data.
+The [grafana/] folder contains everything needed to setup a dashboard to monitor realtime and historical solar charging data.

+## Grafana/InfluxDB installation

+### become a superuser
+`sudo -i`
+### update and install the packages
+apt update && apt upgrade
+apt install influxdb python-influxdb influxdb-client grafana

-Run http://raspberrypi.local:3000 (or whatever your name for the Raspberry Pi is) to configure the Grafana console
+Run http://raspberrypi.local:3000 (or whatever your name for the Raspberry Pi is) to configure the Grafana console You can import SolarDashboard from [grafana/] folder.

 Additional scripts
 ------------------